 MANDATORY FACE COVERINGS

-The wearing of face coverings on public transport and in shops across the UK has been made mandatory and you could be fined if you do not comply.
-If you are travelling outside the UK please check what the latest restrictions are in the country you are travelling to are, though our advice in these ever- changing times is … Be Prepared
+The wearing of face coverings on public transport and in shops across the UK is mandatory and you could be fined if you do not comply.
+If you are travelling outside the UK please check what the latest restrictions are in the country you are travelling to are.

-Please make sure you have at least two face-coverings with you for travel.
-It is expected that PPE will be supplied on board however you should always be prepared with your own.
+Please make sure you have sufficient clean face-coverings with you for travel.
 Please remember that a face-covering does not replace regular hand washing, or the use of hand sanitiser – these measures remain to be the best way to protect yourself, your colleagues, and the general public from the virus.